The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Update a Wishlist By Ref
-Updates Wishlist data set in the TWC system.
+Updates Wishlist data (such as the wishlist name) by Ref

 Endpoint: ```/api/wishlists/ref={ref}```